Spider-view: “The Secrets of Spider-Man”

 Publication Date: October 1987

 The cover to this one-shot makes a bold claim: “Everything you ever wanted to know about Spider-Man and much, much more!”
-To this annual’s credit, it attempts doing just that: bombarding the reader with oodles of information concerning our favorite web-head and the world he inhabits.
+To this annual’s credit, it attempts to do just that: bombard the reader with oodles of information concerning our favorite web-head and the world he inhabits.
 I can see the appeal of such a tactic: in 1987, without internet, an annual like this may have been one of the best places for fans seeking general information about Spidey.
 And with pages focusing on his powers, friends, family members, enemies, and places of importance, WSM Annual #3 largely lives up to its premise.
 Mayhap it fails to include absolutely everything--a rather bold claim that would require significantly more page space to fulfill--but this annual is certainly packed.

 Given the times in which I read this annual, however, its importance has certainly degraded.
 Much of what is found in this annual can be achieved via a quick Google search, leaving this issue woefully outdated.
 And as packed with information as it is, the annual sometimes feels redundant when compared to all the other issues of Spider-Man out there.
 If you pick up random issues, you’re bound to find someone who covers, glosses over, or even references some of the tidbits about Spidey’s history or abilities in this annual.
 Certainly, this is a “one-stop shop” for a decent glance at Spidey’s world for 1987, but for anyone else at any other time, you’ve got better ways to learn about our hero.
 You won't find many "secrets" either in this issue, as the one heading claims.
 You could, hypothetically, translate "secrets" as meaning information Peter's friends and family don't readily know about him.
 But I read "secrets" as meaning facts hidden from the average fan, and while the uninitiated may have found otherwise unknown tidbits in this issue, the claim is still misleading.